A localized consensus-based sampling algorithm: Numerical results

 One of the design objectives of localized CBS is to handle non-Gaussian, potentially even multimodal, distributions.
 The first multimodal distribution that we consider corresponds to the potential function

 where $u^2$ applies the exponent elementwise.
 The resulting distribution $\pi$ is bimodal when the dimension $d$ is 1 and a tensor product of bimodal distributions otherwise.

+We first apply localized CBS with the same parameters from \cref{sec:num:gaussian} to this potential in dimension $d=1$, with the results shown in the bottom row of \cref{fig:num:gaussian:fig}.
+Even though $\pi$ is not sampled exactly, which is expected due to the small $\beta$ value, using the $\gamma=\bar\gamma$ that is correct for Gaussian distributions seems to be a good heuristic even in this non-Gaussian case.

-For this potential and with ${d\in\{1,10\}}$, we compare localized CBS (with $\beta=10$ and $\kappa=0.03$) to CBS~(with $\alpha=10$ and $\dt=0.01$), polarized CBS (with $\alpha=10$, $\lambda = 0.005$ when $d=1$ or $\lambda=0.1$ when $d=10$, $D=I$, and~${\dt = 0.01}$), and localized ALDI (with $\lambda=0.02$ when $d=1$ or $\lambda=0.4$ when $d=10$, $D=I$, and~$\dt=0.02$).
-All tests use $J=200$ particles and $N=1000$ timesteps.
-For localized CBS, we additionally compare $\nu=1$ to $\nu=0.5$. \Cref{fig:num:multi:comp} shows the resulting samples.
-Localized CBS accurately finds the distribution when $d=1$; when $d=10$, we get a good approximation only with random-batch interaction turned on ($\nu=0.5$).
-Localized ALDI and polarized CBS each give relatively close approximations, but are unable to exactly fit $\pi$.
-Note also that for these two methods, unlike for localized CBS, we needed to hand-tune the parameters for each $d$.
-Classical CBS finds the multiple modes only when $d=10$, and fails to approximate the density in between.\footnote{Note that the particles in CBS always follow a Gaussian distribution; in our experiment, CBS captures multiple modes as the results from $16$ runs (which may find different modes) are aggregated.}
+For this potential with ${d\in\{1,10\}}$, we compare localized CBS (with our default parameters, along with ${\beta=10}$ and~${\kappa=0.01}$ when $d=1$ or $\kappa=0.03$ when $d=10$) to CBS~(with~${\alpha=10}$ and~${\dt=0.01}$), polarized CBS (with~${\alpha=10}$,~${\lambda = 0.005}$ when~$d=1$ or~$\lambda=0.1$ when~$d=10$,~$D=I$, and~${\dt = 0.01}$), and localized ALDI (with $\lambda=0.02$ when~$d=1$ or $\lambda=0.4$ when $d=10$, $D=I$, and~$\dt=0.05$).
+These parameters were chosen to the best of our abilities to give good results for each method for the chosen values of $J=200$ particles and~${N=1000}$ timesteps.
+For localized CBS, we additionally compare $\nu=1$ to~${\nu=0.5}$. \Cref{fig:num:multi:comp} shows the resulting samples.
+Localized CBS accurately finds the distribution when~$d=1$; when~${d=10}$, we get a good approximation only with random-batch interaction turned on ($\nu=0.5$).
+Localized ALDI and polarized CBS each give relatively close approximations, but are unable to exactly fit $\pi$ when $d=10$.
+We also noted that for these two methods, the performance was significantly more sensitive to the choice of parameters than for localized CBS.
+Classical CBS finds the multiple modes only when~${d=10}$, and fails to approximate the density in between.\footnote{Note that the particles in CBS always follow a Gaussian distribution; in our experiment, CBS captures multiple modes as the results from $16$ runs (which may find different modes) are aggregated.}

 Secondly, we study affine-invariance of the three best performing algorithms: localized CBS, polarized CBS, and localized ALDI.
 To this end, consider